The Pediatric Oncologist: Accolades

-TVLine named Seth Rogen as a honorable mention for the "Performer of the Week" for the week of April 26, 2025, for his performance in the episode.
+TVLine named Seth Rogen as an honorable mention for the "Performer of the Week" for the week of April 26, 2025, for his performance in the episode.
 The site wrote, "Seth Rogen is consistently great in The Studio, but in Episode 6, the comedian had us in stitches as he went full Larry David battling doctors at a cancer benefit.
 His character Matt tried to remain charming with witty banter and that hearty signature laugh, despite being patronized by his girlfriend's stuffy colleagues.
 But once they ridiculed his poop joke-heavy satire, the gloves were officially off.
 Rogen allowed the character's temper to rise during key cringeworthy moments, as the back-and-forth turned hilariously vicious with cutting insults and loads of disrespect on both sides.
 The actor then delivered a pratfall John Ritter would've been proud of, taking out an entire table with him and disrupting the whole event.
 The Curb-like circus may have cost Matt a girlfriend, but at least he fought the good fight to defend the arts... diarrhea explosions and all."